uncbiag/neuro_shooting/demos/neurips20/README.md

 # Concentric circles experiment

+In the concenctric circles experiment, we use synthetic data (generated from two concentric circles; one circle = one class) to train a simple binary classifier that uses a  **dyn. w. particles UpDown** model and a simple affine layer.

+## Training

 To run the concentric circles experiment, see `cc.py`.
-E.g., to train a classification model with the **dyn. w. particles UpDown** model of the paper with an inflation factor ($\alpha$) of 20, run:
+For example, to train a classifer base on the **dyn. w. particles UpDown** model of the paper using an inflation factor ($\alpha$) of 20, run:

 ```bash
 python cc.py \